 Wildflowers vary with the seasons.
 In the cooler months the land is covered with yellow-flowering cassias and wattles, northern bluebells and purple mulla-mullas.
 After rain many plants bloom profusely.

-It is also home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
+Karijini is home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
 Geckos, goannas, dragons, legless lizards, pythons and other snakes are abundant.

-There is assisted wheelchair access to Junction Pool Lookout, the Weano Day Use area and Cicular Pool Lookout.
-Independent wheelchair access is available at the Karijini National Park Visitor Centre and the Dales Day Use Area.
+There is assisted wheelchair access to Junction Pool Lookout, Circular Pool Lookout and the Weano Recreation Area.
+Independent wheelchair access is available at the Karijini Visitor Centre and the Dales Recreation Area.

-Stay back from cliff edges – they are about 100 metres high, often with loose rocks near the edge.
+- Stay back from cliff edges – they are about 100m high, often with loose rocks near the edge.

 Much of the southern half of the park is inaccessible.
 Visitors concentrate on the spectacular gorges in the north, with their rock pools, waterfalls and unique wildlife.

 You can enter Karijini National Park from Tom Price, Roebourne, Port Hedland or Newman.

 Be aware that distances travelled can add up quickly when touring this park.
 The nearest fuel is over 80km from Dales Campground at Munjina Roadhouse or Tom Price and around 70km from the Karijini Eco Retreat to Tom Price.
 A trip from Dales to Weano via the shortest route is about 112km return.
 Plan your visit carefully.